BobNZ/PDF-Title-Imager/README.md

   **Default**

-  Process the current directory and all subdirectories, ignore files that have a PDF title page JPG.
+  Only processes PDFs in the current directory.

   `python pdftitleimager`